-Scheduling an annual content audit is vital to ensure that the content you’re publishing gets maximum value.
-This is also an opportunity to catalog all of your site’s content and evaluate how it performs.
+An annual content audit is vital to ensure that the content you publish gets maximum value.
+This is also an opportunity to catalog your site’s content and evaluate its performance.

 This helps identify topics that get the most attention from the audience.
 You can determine the content your audience doesn’t resonate with and decide if it’s worth keeping.

-Another effective content marketing tip is to perform a content update which will help your existing articles rank for more keywords.
+Another effective content marketing tip is to perform a content update to help your existing articles rank for more keywords.

-There are some great SEO tools out there to help you ace article publishing and perform an effective content audit.
-Most of them are paid, however, some offer free trials (SEMRush).
+Some great SEO tools are out there to help you ace article publishing and perform an effective content audit.
+Most of them are paid.
+However, some offer free trials (SEMRush).

 There you go.